fungamer2-2/AmoreliaAI/README.md

 5. Make sure to install the requirements: `pip install -r requirements.txt`
 6. Run `main.py`

-If you find a bug or have a feature request, feel free to [open an issue](https://github.com/fungamer2-2/HumanlikeAI/issues/new/choose)!
+Feel free to [open an issue](https://github.com/fungamer2-2/HumanlikeAI/issues/new/choose) for any bugs or feature requests.

 ## 📄 License